-If you are living next to someone who appears to be growing a collection of newspapers and trash, you might be understandably concerned—both for their own safety and for the health and hygiene of the neighborhood.
+If you are living next to someone who appears to be growing a collection of newspapers, trash, and other possessions, you might be understandably concerned—both for their own safety and for the health and hygiene of the neighborhood.
 If the problem is serious enough, the person might be a "hoarder."

-Hoarding is a psychological condition that typically involves keeping a collection of items with little or no value, such as old newspapers, trash, and other sorts of clutter.
+Hoarding is a psychological condition that typically involves keeping a collection of items with little or no value, such as old publications, plastic containers and jars, and even rotten food, or pets.
 Hoarders often feel the need to keep things that other people would simply throw away in the ordinary course of their lives.
-Hoarding has received an increased amount of public attention in recent years, and has even become the subject of a reality television show.
+Hoarding has received an increased amount of public attention in recent years, and even became the subject of a reality television show.

-It is important to distinguish between a neighbor who is merely messy from a neighbor who has a true hoarding disorder.
+It is important to distinguish between a neighbor who is merely messy and one who has a true hoarding disorder.

 First of all, you should react with compassion to signs that your neighbor's conduct has crossed the line into a hoarding disorder.
 Recognize that this is a real mental illness, and not necessarily a conscious choice or controllable instinct on your neighbor's part.

 So what should you do?
-For most neighbor disputes, Nolo’s advice is to begin with a knock on the door or a friendly conversation in the hopes of resolving the situation amicably.
+For most neighbor disputes, you'd want to begin with a knock on the door or a friendly conversation in the hopes of resolving the situation amicably.
 Here, that might not be the best approach.

-Your better move is probably to seek assistance from the state or local government—especially if your neighbor appears to live alone without family to check in.
+Your better move is likely to seek assistance from the state or local government—especially if your neighbor appears to live alone without family to check in.
 Many cities have agencies with social welfare workers, who will take anonymous tips and send investigators to speak with the person and evaluate the situation.
 In New York City, for example, that's Adult Protective Services.
-In Los Angeles, that’s the Los Angeles County Department of Mental Health.
+In Los Angeles, it's the Los Angeles County Department of Mental Health.

 In short, don't be afraid to intervene.
-As long as you intervene with compassion and go through the appropriate channels, your neighbor might actually get the help that he or she needs, and the whole neighborhood will be better off for it.
+As long as you intervene with compassion and go through the appropriate channels, your neighbor might actually get much-needed help, and the whole neighborhood will be better off for it.
 That's a win-win.